 Coins and tokens are all regarded as cryptocurrencies.
 For starters, cryptocurrencies are digital currencies encrypted using cryptography, which also secures and verifies transactions.
-These transactions are recorded and validated on public ledger.
-Cryptocurrencies are mainly hosted on the blockchain technology.
+These transactions are recorded and validated on a public ledger.
+Cryptocurrencies are mainly hosted on blockchain technology.

-The main difference between tokens and altcoins or coins is in their structure: altcoins being based on their own separate blockchain created from the word go while tokens being created and operated on top of an existing blockchain that facilitates creation of decentralized applications.
+The main difference between tokens and altcoins or coins is in their structure: altcoins being based on their own separate blockchain created from the word go while tokens being created and operated on top of an existing blockchain that facilitates the creation of decentralized applications.

 Altcoins or coins

 Altcoins or coins are terms used for cryptocurrencies that are an alternative to Bitcoin.
 Even those hard forked out of Bitcoin tend to have different features.
-Examples of Bitcoin variants include Namecoin, Peercoin, Litecoin, Dogecoin and Auroracoin.
+Examples of Bitcoin variants include Namecoin, Peercoin, Litecoin, Dogecoin, and Auroracoin.
 These are based on the Bitcoin blockchain.
 Many other coins form off of their own blockchain.
 A dominant example is Ethereum.

 Tokens represent assets or utilities that are fungible and tradeable.
 They reside on top of another blockchain platform.
 They can represent any asset including commodities and loyalty points or even other tradeable cryptocurrencies.
-Creating tokens does not need you to modify code and create a blockchain from scratch.
+Creating tokens does not need you to modify the code and create a blockchain from scratch.
 Remember you need to do this when creating altcoins or coins.

 The list of tokens is also very long and most are built on the Ethereum platform.

-Tokens are created by following a standard template on the host blockchain platform, for instance Ethereum or Waves platform.
+Tokens are created by following a standard template on the host blockchain platform, for instance, Ethereum or Waves platform.
 Creating of tokens is made using smart contracts capability supported on the platforms.
 Smart contracts are customizable code that can execute themselves without need for third-party physical intervention.